Things to Consider Before Choosing Granite or Quartz Countertops for Your Kitchen in Malaysia

 Similar to granites, quartz countertops are difficult to install and require assistance from professionals with specific tools.
-Hence, DIY installation is not encouraged, unless you are a trained professional.
+Hence, we do not encourage DIY installation unless you are a trained professional.

 Compared to granites, quartz countertops are less porous – greater resistance to stains and easy to clean.
-Besides, it is stronger and harder to be cracked, so less attention is required to take care of the quartz surface to protect it from damages.
+Besides, it is stronger and harder to be cracked.
+Therefore, it requires less attention to take care of the quartz surface to protect it from damages.

 However, the surface of the quartz countertops are not as unique and natural as granite due to the fact that it is a man-made material.
 This is the deal breaker for some homeowners.
 In addition, even if quartz is sturdier, it is very difficult to repair it if damaged.

-To sum it up, there is no conclusive answer to which kitchen countertop is better than another, as both kitchen countertop surfaces have their own pros and cons.
+To sum it up, there is no conclusive answer to which kitchen countertop is better than another.
+Both kitchen countertop surfaces have their own pros and cons.
 All that matters is your personal budget and your own preferences.

 If you desire a unique and stylish countertop, go for granite.

 If you want a pretty countertop that requires less attention and maintenance, quartz might be a better choice.